brennenho/pushmate/COMMANDS.md

 * `commit`: Automatically generate a git commit based on the currently staged changes.
 * `config`: Set or view PushMate configuration options.
+* `issue`: Automatically generate a GitHub issue based on user prompts.
 * `pr`: Automatically generate a GitHub pull request based on the currently branch's HEAD.

 ## `pm commit`